javalite/javalite-site/content/src/activejdbc/app-config.md

 The `app_config.properties` system property points to a file specific to that computer (local box, server, etc.).
 If a specific property is provided in the properties file loaded on classpath, and the same property is also found in the file `app_config.properties`, then the value loaded from a local file overrides the one loaded from classpath.

+## Environment Variables Override

+Sometimes the DevOps will not allow production passwords and other sensitive data to placed in the source code.
+If this is the case, any property defined in the environment - specific  property files can be overridden by a system environment variable.
+As long as that environment variable named exactly the same as the property, its value will  override the one from any file (internal or external).

+> Watch out for log lines like: "Duplicate property defined...." in case of a duplicate value override.
+It will tell you
+> exactly where the new value is coming from and which property source is overridden with it.